policyclub/zoning-metadata/README.md

 We used the City of LA's zoning file, downloaded as `.geojson` from the [LA City Geohub](geohub.lacity.org).
 The zoning file must contain an attribute called `zone`, which will be used to join it with the zoning attributes file.

 ### (2) Zoning Attributes Table (CSV)
-For each unique `zone` type in the zoning spatial file, you'll need to describe in an attributes table.
+For each unique `zone` type in the zoning spatial file, you'll need to describe it in an attributes table.
 In the zoning-metadata.csv file, you'll need to provide True/False data for six new fields for SB 827.

 + `sb_827_parking`: _more info needed here_
 + `sb_827_FAR`: